owncast/owncast.github.io/content/releases/owncast-0.1.0.md

 As a participant in the chat you can now change your color, not just your name.
 The selection of colors can be customized via the appearance customization page.

+## Hide viewer count

+Some people prefer to not display a viewer count, and now that can be accomplished by turning it off in the admin under `General` settings.

 ## Host your own public assets

-If you need to copy your own images, fonts, css files or anything you need to make publicly available you can do so via the new "public" directory.
+If you need to host your own images, fonts, css files or anything you need to make publicly available you can do so via the new `data/public` directory.
 Most people will not need this, but if you previously used to put assets in your `webroot` directory to make them publicly accessible, this would be the replacement of that.

 ## Admin pages

 Some admin pages have been combined and some URLs have changed.
 Particularly have a look at the "General" and the "Server config" pages to find additional sections.

+## Built-in Twitter notifications have been removed

+Primarily due to Twitter removing external API access to their service, but also due to Twitter being Twitter, this feature has been removed and will no longer be internally supported.
+If you still require this specific functionality you can use Webhooks to build something custom.

+---

+Paste changelog here.